 - MSc in Perioperative Medicine – fellows will be enrolled in UCL’s master’s program in perioperative medicine.

 - Perioperative Research – fellows will assume a supervised personal research project, which will also form the basis of their MSc dissertation.

 - Clinical and Managerial Rotations – fellows will complete monthly core and elective rotations in different aspects of perioperative medicine.

 A Typical Week Consists of…

-- One to two days of staffing the operating room
+- Two days of staffing the operating room

-- One academic day to focus on research and quality improvement projects
+- One academic day to focus on research, quality improvement projects, and the MSc

 Fellows will also attend weekly fellowship lectures, Grand Rounds lectures, and Duke Perioperative Enhancement Team (POET) weekly meetings.